elahi68/CPP/Bingo/README.md

 | X   X   X   24  X    |
 | 9   X   X   X   X    |
 | X   X   X   X   X    |
-First you have to enter how many players then, You will be displayed with a set of
-5x5 matrices which are random and